adjudah/21CA/README.md

 Confirm sucessful load with:
 ```
 <mongodb installation folder>mongo		//should connect and place you in the test database.
-user 21CAv1								// this is case sensitive
+use 21CAv1								// this is case sensitive
 db.users.find()							// should return 3 users
 db.servers.find()						// should return 3 servers
 db.evets.find()							// should return 3 events